-Users have a choice of how they get started with the JS7: by use of the Online Demo, Installation for Docker® or Installation On Premises.
+Users have a choice of how they get started with the JS7: by use of the Online Demo, Installation for Containers or Installation On Premises.

-Please have a quick look at the JS7 - System Architecture section that explains the components and platforms involved.
+Please have a quick look at the JS7 - System Architecture section that explains the products and platforms involved.

 When searching for JS7 articles apply one of the following measures: